 - Keep the nozzle clean: after every PEEK 3D print, make sure to fully clean your nozzle and prevent any material remaining and causing future problems.

-- Store filament correctly: preferably in a completely sealed container (we recommend containers below) to preserve quality.
+- Store filament correctly: preferably in a completely sealed container to preserve quality.

 - Use high quality parts: industrial 3D printer parts are a necessity for PEEK 3D printing, including a premium nozzle and all-metal hot end to handle the strains of printing PEEK.